kevin-cantwell/jira-migrator/README.md

 This command will create issues in the target server's project.
 ```
 NAME:
-   jira-migrator migrate - Migrate issues from one server to another
+   jira-migrator migrate - Migrate issues server one server to another

 USAGE:
    jira-migrator migrate [command options] PROJECT_KEY

 OPTIONS:
-   --jql value  The JQL query string to execute against the configured "from" server.
+   --jql value         The JQL query string to execute against the configured "server" server.
    --children          Set if you want to migrate all child issues. (default: false)
+   --rate-limit value  Set the api rate limit (max requests per second) to respect. (default: 7)
    --help, -h          show help (default: false)
 ```